wolflikeshug/online-inventory-system-for-biological-lab/documentation/limitations.md

 - Usernames are Case sensitive so be carefull when logging back in

 - Import date must be one format: right now it's set to dd/MM/yyyy (please specify if otherwise)

+- Need to have a building, room and fridge in database before using import (being fixed currently)